Da Vinci Toy Models

 Leonardo made pioneering advancements in hydraulic engineering.
 His designs of canal locks were particularly noteworthy.

-He innovated mechanisms that improved the efficiency and safety of water transport systems.
+He developed innovative mechanisms that enhanced the efficiency and safety of water transport systems.

 The Da Vinci canal lock system revolutionized waterway navigation.
 These locks had specific dimensions crafted to manage water flow and vessel movement.